 \subsubsection{What have we learnt about evaluating gesture generation?}

-Previous experience shows that it is not easy to disentangle perceived human-likeness from appropriateness as more human-like systems are often ranked as more appropriate \cite{kucherenko2021large}.
+Previous work shows it is not easy to disentangle perceived human-likeness from appropriateness as more human-like systems are often ranked as more appropriate \cite{kucherenko2021large}.
 In this challenge we made a concerted effort to disentangle these two aspects.
-Specifically, we (1) muted the audio tracks during the human-likeness evaluation, to remove any influence speech may exert on perceived appropriateness (cf.\ \citet{jonell2020let}), and (2) compared each model with a mismatched version of itself (having the same human-likeness), to control for the effect of human-likeness when evaluating appropriateness.
-This effort paid off, since the two metrics are essentially uncorrelated for the synthetic conditions in Fig.\ \ref{sfig:ubjoint}.
-However, it would be beneficial to improve the statistical resolution of the evaluation procedure.
+Specifically, we (1) muted the audio during the human-likeness evaluation, to remove any influence speech may exert on perceived appropriateness (cf.\ \citet{jonell2020let}), and (2) compared each model with a mismatched version of itself (having similar human-likeness), to control for the effect of human-likeness when evaluating appropriateness.
+This effort paid off, seeing that different conditions performed best on the two performance measures, with differences being statistically significant, whilst simultaneously ensuring that a speech-independent system (like condition M in 2020) no longer can score better than chance.
+However, improving the statistical resolution of the evaluation procedure would be beneficial.